 'The Humans' Is the Thanksgiving From Hell Movie You Need to See

-The drama with Beanie Feldstein and Steven Yeun premiered at TIFF.
+The drama with Beanie Feldstein and Steven Yeun premiered at this year's TIFF.

 Thanksgiving is not a holiday of many movies.
 Sure, certain entries get trotted out every year as examples—Planes, Trains and Automobiles, Pieces of April—but it's a celebration that's better known for the TV it has inspired.
 You know, the countless Friends episodes and other sitcom ephemera.
-However, The Humans, which premiered at the Toronto International Film Festival and will be released by A24, comes banging into the Thanksgiving movie canon with a deeply unnerving portrayal of a family gathering.
+However, The Humans, which premiered at the Toronto International Film Festival and is available to stream on Showtime, comes banging into the Thanksgiving movie canon with a deeply unnerving portrayal of a family gathering.

 Director and writer Stephen Karam adapts the film from his own Tony-winning play, the story of the Blakes, who all convene in one dingy, possibly haunted Chinatown apartment for a sparse feast.
 It would be tempting to call The Humans a horror movie, but it's really horror adjacent.
 There are no ghostly reveals, just the spirits of broken dreams, fractured relationships, and what might have been.
 It makes a good companion piece with another A24 production, 2015's similarly Thanksgiving-themed Krisha, another intimate project about a chaotic force descending on turkey day.